shelialia/tp/docs/DeveloperGuide.md

 **MSS:**
 1. Concierge requests a list of all guests.
-2. GuestBook retrieves and displays a list of all guests.
+2. GuestBook retrieves and displays a list of all guests, each guest is paired with a 1-based index based on their position in the list.
    Use case ends.

 **Extensions:**